How INX Media case led to the downfall of Chidambaram

 INX Media was advised by the FIPB to file a fresh application for the downstream investment already made in the company.
 The request of the IT department to probe the matter was also scuttled, the central agency has alleged.

-The finance ministry not only granted fresh proposals, but also "misinformed the investigation" being conducted by the IT department, the CBI has alleged.
+The finance ministry not only granted fresh proposals but also "misinformed the investigation" being conducted by the IT department, the CBI has alleged.

 INX Media: Chidambaram lodged in Jail No 7, gets separate cell with western toilet facility